Farhan-Nazir/common-word-finder/README.md

 # Most Common Word Finder

-This API work to find the most common word in the uploaded text file and count it as well.
+This API work to find the most common word from the uploaded text file and count it as well.

 ### Install & Run